 Because online processing of children’s personal data is likely to be high risk processing you must use a data protection impact assessment to help you in this task and to evidence and explain your approach to processing.

-Article 8 of the GDPR allows Member States to decide the age at which children can consent to the processing of their personal data in the context of an ISS, at national level.
-The UK has set this limit at age 13, but other Member States have set different age limits.
+Article 8 of the UK GDPR sets the age at which children can consent to the processing of their personal data in the context of an ISS at 13 years old.

-If you are an ISS provider who does not have an establishment anywhere within the EU, but you actively seek or pursue the use of your service by European based children, we expect you to respect the UK age limit when you process the personal data of UK based children.
+If you are an ISS provider who does not have an establishment anywhere within the UK, but you actively seek or pursue the use of your service by UK based children, we expect you to respect the UK age limit when you process the personal data of UK based children.

-If you do not have an establishment anywhere in the EU and you don’t actively seek or pursue the use of your service by European based children you don’t need to meet the different Member State requirements as your processing falls outside the territorial scope of the GDPR.
+If you do not have an establishment anywhere in the UK and you don’t actively seek or pursue the use of your service by UK based children you don’t need to meet the UK requirements as your processing falls outside the territorial scope of the UK GDPR.

-In circumstances where you are offering an ISS directly to children and you wish to rely upon consent as your lawful basis for processing their personal data, Article 8 of the GDPR (as implemented in the UK) provides that:
+In circumstances where you are offering an ISS directly to children and you wish to rely upon consent as your lawful basis for processing their personal data, Article 8 of the UK GDPR provides that: